 When is the Investigation Civil?
-When is the Investigation Criminal?
+When is It Criminal?

-If you become aware of a health care investigation against you, you have no time to lose.
-In many instances, experienced defense attorneys are able to keep a case non-criminal in the very beginning of the case.
+If you become aware of a healthcare investigation against you, there’s no time to lose.
+Experienced defense attorneys may be able to keep a case non-criminal from the start.

-All home health care investigations have three stages.
-In the first stage, the government investigates alleged wrongdoings and, if convinced that there is a reason to believe that health care fraud occurred, the government will either issue a subpoena and request records or ask the court to execute a search warrant.
-If you have received a subpoena or a search warrant has been executed, it is very important to immediately call experienced defense legal counsel.
-With the appearance of your counsel, the case enters the second stage, which is mostly characterized by your attorney starting negotiations and a case resolution with government officials.
-The third stage consists of the resolution of the case, which greatly depends on whether your attorneys were able to keep the case civil or whether the case is criminal and will be resolved by court order.
+All home healthcare investigations have three stages.
+First, the government investigates alleged wrongdoings.
+If convinced of fraud, a subpoena and request for records follows or, the court is asked to execute a search warrant.
+If you receive a subpoena, or you are handed a search warrant, promptly call experienced defense counsel.
+In the second stage, your attorney s begin negotiations with government officials.
+The third stage is resolution of the case.
+This stage depends on whether your attorneys are able to keep the case civil.
+If criminal, a court order will resolve the case.

 The Five Goals of Our Defense

-- Protecting Your Good Name Keeping the Entire Case Confidential
+- Protect Your Good Name by Keeping the Entire Case Confidential

 At What Point Should You Hire an Attorney?

-The importance of hiring experienced defense counsel at the earliest time possible cannot be overstated.
-After all, you need experienced fraud defense lawyers that can protect your business and your good name and that will keep the investigation civil, and not criminal.
-The sooner you call us, the higher your chances will be that we can protect you, your business, and your family.
+Never overstated is the importance of hiring experienced defense counsel as soon as possible.
+You need a experienced defense that can protect your business and good name.
+One that will keep the investigation civil, not criminal.
+The more quickly you call us, the higher your chances that we can protect you, your business, and your family.